ncgr/aakbar/README.rst

 aakbar
 ======
-Amino-Acid k-mer tools for creating, searching, and analyzing phylogenetic signatures from genomes and from short reads of DNA.
+Amino-Acid k-mer tools for creating, searching, and analyzing phylogenetic signatures from genomes or reads of DNA.

 Prerequisites
 -------------
 A 64-bit Python 3.4 or greater is required.
 8 GB or more of memory is recommended.

 The python dependencies of aakbar are: biopython, click>=5.0, click_plugins numpy, pandas, pyfaidx, and pyyaml.
-Running the examples also requires pyfastaq
+Running the examples also requires the `pyfastaq  https://pypi.python.org/pypi/pyfastaq` package.

 If you don't have a python installed that meets these requirements, I recommend getting `Anaconda Python <https://www.continuum.io/downloads>` on MacOSX and Windows for the smoothness